-In the last step, in the “delivery details” section, the e-shop asks you for your email in order to confirm your order.
+In the last step, in the “delivery details” section, the e-shop asks for an email in order to confirm the order.
 This happens even before you add your delivery address.

 Doing so will create an account and register you on the e-shop’s website.

-At this point, when you are so close to making the purchase, even if you really don’t want to register, people are likely to continue in their purchase.
+At this point, when you are so close to making the purchase, even if you really don’t want to register, people are likely to continue with their purchase.

-Marketing psychology refers to this principle as sunk cost fallacy.
+Consumer psychology refers to this principle as the sunk cost fallacy.

-This happens when people continue their behavior or action as a result of the time, money or effort they invested into it previously, even though an additional investment might not be warranted.
+The sunk cost fallacy happens when people continue their behavior or action as a result of the time, money, or effort they invested into it previously, even though an additional investment might not be warranted.

 Here’s an example.
-You spent $30 on a ticket to a show.
+You spent $80 on a ticket to a show.
 It took three hours of waiting in line just to get your hands on it.
-On the day of the show, you find out the venue’s been changed to a new place, and it’s a five hour drive from you.
+On the day of the show, you find out the venue’s been changed to a new place, and it’s an hour drive from you.

-Oh, and there’s a blizzard outside, too.
-But you don’t want to give up (the ticket was $30 and three hours of waiting!) so you decide to make the effort of driving up there.
+Oh, and there’s a storm outside, too.
+But you don’t want to give up (the ticket was $80 and three hours of waiting!) so you decide to make the effort of driving up there.

 Because of all the effort you already invested in getting the ticket.
-You really want to get the reward (the show), even if it’s not worth the initial cost (five hours of driving through the snow).
+You really want to get the reward (the show), even if it’s not worth the initial cost (an hour of driving through terrible weather).